munificent/craftinginterpreters/book/optimization.md

 ^code value-to-num (1 before, 2 after)

-It works exactly the same except we flip which field we write and which we read.
+It works exactly the same except we swap the types.
 Again, the compiler will eliminate all of it.
+Even though those calls to `memcpy()` will disappear, we still need to show the compiler *which* `memcpy()` we're calling so we also need an include:

+^code include-string (1 before, 2 after)

 That was a lot of code to ultimately do nothing but silence the C type checker.
 Doing a runtime type *test* on a Lox number is a little more interesting.
 If all